-- Complete remaining 100-Year Construction Projects - Submit the remaining two Certification reports for Lower Wood River and MESD as each levee system is completed - Achieve FEMA certification - Continue to work with levee districts to establish sufficient funding for ongoing maintenance of improvements - Continue to identify the most cost effective and high priority projects in the Wood River and MESD Levee Systems as the Corps of Engineers completes its Risk Assessment & Supplemental Report for Wood River and utilizes the Risk Informed Design Process for the East St. Louis Design Deficiency Project - Prioritize the Authorized Level Projects in the Prairie Du Pont/Fish Lake Levee Systems, now that the Corps has identified the necessary Phase II projects - Complete the design of the 500-Year Authorized Level of Protection Projects that can be built either by the FPD or the Corps of Engineers - Construct as many cost effective and high priority Authorized Level Projects, which qualify for Work In-Kind Credit
+- Achieve FEMA certification - Continue to work with levee districts to establish sufficient funding for ongoing maintenance of improvements, FEMA Level Improvements - Life Cycle Costs have been prepared by Wood for each of the Levee Systems - Continue to identify the most cost effective and high priority projects in the Wood River and MESD Levee Systems as the Corps of Engineers completes its Risk Assessment & Supplemental Report for Wood River and utilizes the Risk Informed Design Process for the East St. Louis Design Deficiency Project - Prioritize the Authorized Level Projects in the Prairie Du Pont/Fish Lake Levee System - Complete the design of the 500-Year Authorized Level of Protection Projects that can be built either by the FPD or the Corps of Engineers - Construct as many cost effective and high priority Authorized Level of Protection Projects, which qualify for Work In-Kind Credit, as possible

-Mississippi River flood stages in December 2015/January2016 (third highest elevation recorded) and April/May 2017 (sixth highest elevation record) have delayed construction completion and pushed accreditation back, but the Council will meet its interim goal of achieving FEMA certification with the revenue available from the dedicated FPD sales tax.
+Mississippi River flood stages in December 2015/January2016 (third highest elevation recorded) and April/May 2017 (sixth highest elevation record) delayed construction completion and pushed accreditation back, but the Council will meet its interim goal of achieving FEMA certification with the revenue available from the dedicated FPD sales tax in FY 2019.

-Two record flood events, in less than two years, confirm the need for the work the Council is completing for the 100-Year accreditation and the ultimately for the 500-Year Authorized Level of Protection.
+Two record flood events, in the last three years, confirm the need for the work the Council is completing for the 100-Year accreditation and the ultimately for the 500-Year Authorized Level of Protection.